C0PEP0D/otto/paper/paper.md

 `OTTO` provides:

-  1. a simulator of the source-tracking POMDP for any number of space dimensions, domain sizes and source intensities, together with rendering in 1D, 2D and 3D;
+  1. a simulator of the source-tracking POMDP for any number of space dimensions, domain sizes and source intensities, together with a rendering tool in 1D, 2D and 3D;
   2. an implementation of several heuristic policies including "infotaxis" [@Vergassola2007] and its recently proposed "space-aware" variant [@Loisy2022];
   3. a parallelized algorithm to evaluate policies (probability of finding the source, distribution of search times, etc.) using a rigorous, well-defined protocol;
   4. a custom model-based deep reinforcement learning algorithm for training neural-network policies, together with a library ("zoo") of trained neural networks that achieve near-optimal performance;